uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/data-structures-for-searching-unit-plan/lessons/create-your-own-hash-table.md

 ## Lesson activities

-1. Choose how many digits you will have in the numbers that you will use to label the treasure chests (about 4 or 5 digits is suitable).s.
+1. Choose how many digits you will have in the numbers that you will use to label the treasure chests (about 4 or 5 digits is suitable).

 2. Get students to generate a random number for their first treasure chest to put in their hash table.
-This could be done one digit at a time using a 10-sided die, drawing digits out of a hat, or a spinner pointing to 10 digits; or it could be done using an online random number generator such as random.org ([this link](https://www.random.org/integer-sets/?sets=1&num=8&min=1&max=99999&commas=on&order=random&format=html&rnd=new) will generate 8 5-digit numbers).
+This could be done one digit at a time using a 10-sided die, drawing digits out of a hat, or a spinner pointing to 10 digits; or it could be done using an online random number generator such as random.org ([this link](https://www.random.org/integer-sets/?sets=1&num=8&min=1&max=99999&commas=on&order=random&format=html&rnd=new) will generate eight 5-digit numbers).

 3. Once the students have a number for a treasure chest, get them to calculate its hash total, and put the number in its correct slot in the table.
 On their second sheet, they should draw a chest (a rectangle is sufficient) in the same slot.
 The entry just put on each sheet should both be labeled with the letter "A".

 4. Have them add about 7 more treasure chests to their hash table, each with a different number generated randomly.
 They will need to label them with letters of the alphabet (sequentially), and put the corresponding blank chest on their second sheet.

 5. Explain that when two chests end up in the same slot it is called a “collision”.
 Get the students to work out which of their slots had the most collisions, and ask around the class to find out how many collisions each student had.
 (Some students may have two or three collisions, or even more.
 It's possible, but extremely unlikely, that a student had all 8 values hash to the same slot.).

+6. Now have students pair up, and give their blank sheet to their partner.
+They can now play the searching game, where each nominates which chest their partner needs to find, and then they take turns guessing the letter of the chest.
+(Students who have lots of collisions will have the best opportunity to give their partner a longer challenge!).

 {panel type="teaching"}